Meet this year’s I’m a Celebrity... Get Me Out of Here! contestants

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-I’m a Celebrity…Get Me Out of Here! is in full swing, with the ITV series having kicked out its first star of the season.
+I’m a Celebrity…Get Me Out of Here! is in its final stages, with the ITV series set to conclude tonight.

 So who is left to take on the nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle?

-Among them are TV personality Coleen Rooney, Strictly star Oti Mabuse and McFly singer Danny Jones.
+The finl three are TV personality Coleen Rooney, Reverend Richard Coles and McFly singer Danny Jones.

 They are hoping to follow in the footsteps of presenter and former Made In Chelsea star Sam Thompson, who was crowned the show’s latest winner in December 2023.